 Foundation Pharmacist Recruitment Practice Test

-What class of drug is lefopramide classified under?
+What class of medications does warfarin fall under?

 Get further explanation with Examzify DeepDiveBeta